SMU vs. Wisconsin College Basketball Predictions & Picks - November 22

 SMU vs. Wisconsin Predictions & Picks: Spread, Total - November 22

-Wednesday's game between the Wisconsin Badgers (3-2) and SMU Mustangs (4-1) matching up at Suncoast Credit Union Arena has a projected final score of 72-69 (based on our computer prediction) in favor of Wisconsin, who is listed as a small favorite by our model.
-The game will start at 8:30 PM ET on November 22.
+Wednesday's game features the Wisconsin Badgers (3-2) and the SMU Mustangs (4-1) matching up at Suncoast Credit Union Arena (on November 22) at 8:30 PM.
+This matchup, according to our computer prediction, will result in a 73-69 victory for Wisconsin.

 According to our computer prediction, SMU projects to cover the 7.5-point spread in its matchup versus Wisconsin.
-The over/under is currently listed at 144.5, and the two sides are projected to go under that total.
+The over/under has been set at 143.5, and the two teams are projected to fall short of that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!